 - Country Roads and Hidden Gems

-Of course the biggest attraction close to The White Oak Inn is Ohio’s Amish area.
+Of course, one of the most popular things to do is to explore the nearby Amish area.
 Holmes County boasts the largest Amish population in the U.S. The Amish are renowned for their handmade quilts, fine woodworking, cheeses, and baked goods.
 There are farmers’ auctions, quilt shops, cheese factories and furniture stores, antique stores and flea markets, bulk food stores, and gift shops.
 See a blacksmith at work or farmers plowing the fields with teams of horses.
 Taste the local cheeses, homemade candy, and local wine.

 The restored community of Roscoe Village is a short drive from the inn.
 It features costumed craftspeople and shopkeepers demonstrating the working crafts and history of the 1830s, as they practice the trades of blacksmithing, broom making, weaving, printing, bucket making, and more.
 Be sure to stop at Good Boy Bakery to pick up home-made treats for your favorite four-legged friend.
 From May to October, enjoy a 45-minute horse-drawn canal boat ride on the Monticello III.

 Fifteen minutes from The White Oak Inn, Gambier is home to the Kenyon College campus.
 In the 1800s, Lord Kenyon imported some of Europe’s finest stonemasons and woodcarvers to create the original buildings on this beautiful campus.
 The Kenyon bookstore has a wonderful selection of books and is open 365 days a year.
 Grab a bagel and coffee and curl up on a sofa with your favorite!
 Also open to the public is the Kenyon College Brown Family Environmental Center.
 The center features a bluebird trail, seven-acre prairie, butterfly garden, wetlands, bird feeding area, and hiking trails.
 It offers nature walks and workshops.